Royal family order: United Kingdom

 The first Royal Family Order was issued during and after the regency of King George IV of the United Kingdom.
-Prior to 1820, he started the practice of presenting the badge of the order to ladies and gentlemen of the Court, particularly female members of the Royal family.
+Prior to 1820, he started the practice of presenting the badge of the order to ladies and gentlemen of the Court, particularly female members of the Royal Family.
 An ornate frame of diamond oak leaves and acorns surrounded his portrait, suspended from a white silk bow which varied for men and women.
-As a girl, Princess Alexandrina of Kent (later Queen Victoria) received this badge from her uncle.
+As a girl, Princess Alexandrina Victoria of Kent (later Queen Victoria) received this badge from her uncle.